flavours/documentation/docs/reference/index.rst

 A flavour compatible addon is a normal addon or dependency of a platform (like python, php) which has additional information in form of a flavour addon configuration.

-in the python world, this could be a normal pypi packge from pypi and other platforms and languages have other existing strucures which all can be expressed in the flavour addon configuration.
+in the python world, this could be a normal pypi package from pypi and other platforms and languages have other existing structures which all can be expressed in the flavour addon configuration.

-The addon has information about the compatibility and configuration options in a standadized way which can be used by different services.
+The addon has information about the compatibility and configuration options in a standardized way which can be used by different services.
-This allowes automization and generation of configurations.
+This allows automation and generation of configurations.

 Broadly speaking, there are two ways a flavour addon can be created.